 The total of 513,848 infected people represent 19.61% of the country's total population.
 The number of new infections during the 20th calendar week was 739 , representing 4.0 cases per 100,000 inhabitants per day.

 The first graph shows the number of reported infections per calendar week.
 The second graph below the number of deaths.

-Mortality rate of infected personsFrom the previously infected and deceased people, in Moldova results in a mortality rate of 2.5%.
-However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
+Mortality rate of infected personsFrom the previously infected and deceased people, in Moldova results in a mortality rate of 2.1%.
+It should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.

 Due to the current corona pandemic, we update the worldwide case numbers weekly.
 A list of all infected and dead people by country can be found on our Corona virus topic page.